Florida Man Raped Neighbor, Offered To Do Yard Work As Payback

 In addition, Timothy Walding told the woman that he was going to be joining the military and that she wouldn’t have to see him in the near future.
 He then offered to make things up to her by performing some handiwork or working on her yard.
 The woman turned down his offer.

 After, he asked his victim to “shake hands so he knows she was not going to say anything to anyone about this.”
-She agreed, but when Walding left, hse immediately called law enforcement.
+She agreed, but when Walding left, she immediately called law enforcement.
 Timothy Walding was arrested shortly after.